-Building area means ground floor area computed by using calculating the outside dimensionsof exterior walls, excluding the floor area of garages, open or screened porches, basements or semifurnished storage rooms not used for residential purposes.
+Building area means ground floor area computed by using the outside dimensions, excluding the floor area of garages, open or screened porches, basements or semifurnished storage rooms not used for residential purposes.

 Building contractor and related activities means a facility used for conducting business related to the construction of buildings, either residential or commercial, including but not limited to the storage and operation of machinery and materials, fabrication of building-related products, and the provision of services.